G0rocks/G0rocks/README.md

 ## I'm a student, scout and a just excited person!!

-- 🌱 I’m currently studying mechanical engineering at the University of Iceland
+- 🌱 I’m a graduate student in mechanical engineering at Reykjavik University
 - ☮ Scouting at Skátafélagið Vífill

 ### Connect with me: